birbe/birbe/README.md

 ❤️ I enjoy web development and learning new technologies

-🛠️ I'm currently working on a Java Virtual Machine, written from scratch!
+🛠️ I'm currently working on wgpu-mc, an alternative rendering backend for Minecraft, written in Rust!

 💬 If you're looking to chat, I'm very active on Discord @ Birb#0407